EYHN/hexo-helper-live2d/.github/CONTRIBUTING.md

 - Modify files in the root directory or `/lib`

-### 3. Debug until you make sure that your code works properly.
+### 3. Debug until you make sure that your code works properly

 ### 4. Commit those changes